deBabbbe/CsUnitTestHelper/README.md

 ### static bool IsInBetween(this int value, int min, int max)

 Checks if value is in between of min and max and logs message to console, if not

+### static bool HasAttribute<T>(this T @class, Type attribute) where T : class

+Return true, if a class contains the attribute.
+Otherwise false.